 The Fair and Square procedure draws Congressional or State Legislative district maps (or maps for other jurisdictions) that are free from gerrymandering.
 A gerrymandered map constructs districts that deliberately group voters together in a way that gives one party or the other an unfair advantage.
 The result is often oddly shaped districts.
 An approach such as the Fair and Square Procedure solves this problem.
 The diagram below shows, for example, a gerrymandered Congressional district map that was adjudicated before the Supreme Court (on the left) alongside a rendering of the Congressional district map generated by the Fair and Square approach for that state (on the right).

-15 Certain states explicitly prohibit districts that are "oddly shaped," "irregularly shaped," or have a "bizarre shape."
-National Conference of State Legislatures, "Redistricting Criteria."
-Washington, D.C: NCSL, 2019. ncsl.org/research/redistricting/redistricting-criteria.aspx
+15 Certain states explicitly prohibit districts that a

+[&]quot;bizarre shape."
+National Conference of State Legislatures, keuisiricung Criteria. wasnington, D.C.: NCSL, 2019. ncsl.org/research/redistricting/redistricting-criteria.aspx